basho-labs/little_riak_book/en/03-developers.md

 A value sized greater than 0 is required
 ```

-You can also write pre-commit functions in Javascript, though Erlang code will execute faster.
+You can also write precommit functions in JavaScript, though Erlang code will execute faster.

 Post-commits are similar in form and function, but they react after a commit has occurred.

 ## Entropy

 Entropy is a byproduct of eventual consistency.
-In other words: although eventual consistency says a write will replicate to other nodes in time, there can be a bit of delay while all nodes do not contain the same value.
+In other words: although eventual consistency says a write will replicate to other nodes in time, there can be a bit of delay during which all nodes do not contain the same value.

-That difference is *entropy*, and so Riak has created several *anti-entropy* strategies (also called *AE*).
+That difference is *entropy*, and so Riak has created several *anti-entropy* strategies (abbreviated as *AE*).
 We've already talked about how an R/W quorum can deal with differing values when write/read requests overlap at least one node.
 Riak can repair entropy, or allow you the option to do so yourself.

 Riak has a couple strategies related to the case of nodes that do not agree on value.